micrubin1/nba-rebound-prediction-model/README.md

 This performance is considered reasonably good for a baseline model.
 Notably, the test MSE is approximately half the size of the variance of the target variable on the test set (13.9071).
 This suggests the model performs significantly better than a constant (mean) prediction baseline, which is an encouraging sign.
 The model captures key physical and statistical indicators that are intuitively important for predicting rebounds.
 Player height influences rebounding ability due to reach and positioning, while current average rebounds per game reflects recent form and role within the team.
 Although simple, the baseline model establishes a solid foundation for further improvement.

 # Final Model
+To improve upon my baseline model, I added several features that I believe capture meaningful aspects of the data generating process for a player's rebounds in a given game:

+1. Team – A player's team can influence rebound opportunities based on style of play.
+For example, teams with poor outside shooting may create more offensive rebound chances, and teams with strong interior defense may affect defensive rebounds.

+2. Opposition Team (Opp) – The opposing team can impact rebounds depending on their shooting efficiency, defensive strategy, and overall pace of play, all of which affect rebound distribution during a game.

+3. Standard Deviation of Current Rebounds per Game (STD_RPG) – While average RPG reflects central tendency, the standard deviation captures consistency of performance.
+More volatile players might be harder to predict, so this feature helps adjust for that uncertainty.

+4. Current Average Blocks per Game (Cur_BPG) – Blocking and rebounding both require similar physical traits (e.g., height, timing, verticality).
+Players who block shots may also be positioned well for rebounds.

+5. Opponent Average Height (Opp_Avg_Height) – Taller opponents are likely more competitive on the boards.
+Including this metric helps account for matchup difficulty.

+6. Games Played – This reflects sample size reliability.
+Early in the season, averages based on a small number of games may not be stable, so including games played helps the model understand variance in performance.

+7. Previous Season RPG (Prev_Szn_RPG) – Early-season stats may not be reflective of a player’s true average, so past season performance provides contextual grounding and historical consistency.

+8. Day of the Week – There may be subtle, hard-to-detect performance patterns depending on the day (e.g., fatigue, travel schedules), so including this adds temporal context.

+To prepare the features, I:

+- Applied standard scaling to all numerical features to ensure fair regularization treatment.

+- Specifically to obtain the day of week feature I transformed the date column of datetime objects into strings corresponding to the day of the week using the datetime day_name function.

+- Used one-hot encoding for categorical variables (team, opponent team, day of the week) to convert them into a usable format without assuming ordinal relationships.

+To develop my final model, I experimnetd with three candidate modeling algorithms: linear regrsion, ridge regression, and lasso regression.
+Ultimately all candidates perfomed very similar to one another - however ridge regression had the best test MSE by a slight margin.
+Therefor I selected ridge regression for my final model, which is a regularized version of linear regression that penalizes large coefficients to reduce overfitting.
+For the final model, the only hyperparameter I cosndiered tuning was the regularization strength.
+To actually select the optimal regularization strength (alpha), I used GridSearchCV with cross-validation.
+The grid search tested several values of alpha, and ultimately selected alpha = 100.
+Using the same training and test set used to evaluate the baseline model, the final model achieved the following performance metrics:

+- Training Mean Squared Error (MSE): 7.3973
+- Test Mean Squared Error (MSE): 6.9673

+The final model slightly improves over the baseline in both training and test error, with about a 1.5% decrease in the test MSE.
+While modest, this improvement shows that the additional features captured new predictive signals beyond what the baseline provided.
+This was expected, as the baseline already included two strong predictors (current rebounds per game and height), but the added features enabled the model to better contextualize performance and matchups.

+Overall, the final model is a meaningful upgrade over the baseline — it generalizes slightly better and is more robust due to regularization and more expressive features, all grounded in a logical understanding of basketball performance dynamics.